AlanRockefeller/inat.finder.py/README.md

 - Generates all possible variations with a configurable number of digits that might be wrong (default: 1) - *Now more robust for multiple digits off!*
 - Supports parsing observation numbers directly from iNaturalist URLs
 - For short numbers (<9 digits), tries adding up to two digits at beginning and/or end
+- For long numbers (>5 digits), tries removing one or two digits.
 - Suggests checking Mushroom Observer for very short numbers (≤5 digits)
 - Can discover observations with missing digits from both beginning and end simultaneously
 - Efficiently queries the iNaturalist API with batched requests of 200 to minimize API calls